Benjikuo/2D-dice-on-desktop/README.md

 This project is released under the MIT License.
 You are free to use, modify, and share it for learning or personal projects.

 **Sometimes even a small dice can roll big ideas.
-Who knows how this project will turn out.**
+Who knows how this project will turn out!?**